zzheng33/PtychoPINN/README.md

 - **Resolution**: PtychoPINN outperforms existing deep learning models for ptychographic reconstruction in terms of image quality, with a 10 dB PSNR increase and a 3- to 6-fold gain in linear resolution.
 Generalizability and robustness are also improved.
 - **Scalability and Speed**: PtychoPINN is two or three orders of magnitude as fast as iterative ptychography algorithms
 - **Multi-experiment loading**: PtychoPINN-torch can load an arbitrary number of experiments due to memory-mapped dataloading via a custom dataloader.
+- **Re-usability**: Reusable/repeatable training experiments thanks to MLFlow and saving all data/model related artifacts.

 ## Installation